ministryofjustice/money-to-prisoners-api/README.md

 > a single VM with linux installed where your Docker containers run.
 To start the vm
 > run the following first before continuing:
 > ```
-> $ docker-machine create -d virtualbox dev
+> $ docker-machine create -d virtualbox default
 > $ eval "$(docker-machine env default)"
 > ```